m0stima/m0stima.github.io/x64asm/exercise1A.md

 ---
-title: x64 asm ; Exercise 1A ; MOV/LEA and addressing over a byte array
+title: x64 asm ; exercise 1A ; MOV/LEA and addressing over a byte array
 ---

 ```nasm